Importing Packages

 plt.ylabel('Depth')

-plt.plot(subset_bottom_points['time'], subset_bottom_points['depth'], 'b.', markersize=5)
+plt.plot(subset_seafloor_points['time'], subset_seafloor_points['depth'], 'b.', markersize=5)

 plt.gca().invert_yaxis()

-plt.title('Subset Interpolated: First Order Spline')
+plt.title('Subset Interpolated: First Order Spline', fontsize=16)

 plt.xlabel('Ping Time')